 New Standard Realty

-Updated 04/11/2026
+Updated 05/18/2026

 If I were buying a home right now I would not pay points for a lower interest rate but buy now and wait till rates are down and then refinance.
 I would even seriously consider an adjustable-rate for its initial discount and as I said refinance when rates are down.
 If you wait till interest rates are down, then equally home prices will be up.
-Hopefully I’m right.
-The following link is not necessarily the absolute best rates, so shop around or call me and I give you a few referrals of lenders who could beat these average rates.
+The following link is not necessarily the absolute best rates, so shop around or call me and I’ll give you a few referrals of lenders who could beat these average rates.
 Click Here To See Current Interest Rates

-First, we are currently in a mild recession and although numerous large manufacturers have committed to bringing manufacturing back to the United States, it will likely take about two years before we realize the significant boom to the economy.
-Second, although inflation through 2024 was as high as 8%, it is currently averaging around 3%.
-Third, our gross domestic product or GDP is around 31 trillion and our national debt is a around 39 trillion.
+Second, the debt to GDP ratio will continue to increase for another year or so but level off and drop as manufacturing is drawn back to the United States to offset tariffs.
+That effectively will not lower the national debt but should skyrocket the GDP.
+Our gross domestic product or GDP is around 31 trillion and our national debt is a around 39 trillion.
 That ratio of 1 to 1.26 needs to be lower than 1 to 1.
 Though paying down our debt by 8 trillion in a short period of time is near impossible, raising our GDP by 8 trillion over the next few years is actually likely to happen with the additional manufacturing coming back to the United States.
-Any movement bringing those numbers closer to a more safe 1 to 1 or at least lower, will give the feds added incentive to lower rates.
-And don’t forget the new Fed chairman will be picked based on his willingness to work with the current administration and bolster the American economy.
+Any movement bringing those numbers closer to a more safe 1 to 1 ratio or lower, will give the feds added incentive to lower rates.
+And hopefully the new Fed chairman will be willing and able to work with the current administration and bolster the American economy.

 Click here to See Government Borrowing In Real Time.
 You won’t believe your eyes!